 A person with knowledge of the deal confirmed that Varejao will join the Warriors.
 The person spoke on condition of anonymity because the team had not announced the deal.
 Yahoo Sports first reported the move.

-The Brazilian spent 12 seasons with Cleveland before being dealt last week to Portland in a three-team trade that sent Channing Frye from Orlando to the Cavaliers.
-The Trail Blazers immediately cut Varejao, but things worked out just fine for him.
+Varejao had spent all 12 seasons of his NBA career with Cleveland before being dealt last week to Portland in a three-team trade that sent Channing Frye from Orlando to the Cavaliers.
+The Trail Blazers immediately cut the Brazilian, leaving him able to sign with any team.

-Golden State sought out another big man with starting center Andre Bogut nursing a strained right Achilles and key backup Festus Ezeli out until at least late March with an injured left knee.
+Despite a 49-5 record, the Warriors had a need for another big body to play center.
+Starter Andrew Bogut missed Saturday's game with a strained right Achilles and key backup Festus Ezeli is out until at least late March with an injured left knee.